Wall Street Analyst Downgrade Infosys Limited [INFY]. What else is Wall St. saying

-Infosys Limited [NYSE: INFY] closed the trading session at $19.71 on 11/29/22.
-The day’s price range saw the stock hit a low of $19.67, while the highest price level was $19.89.
-The company report on November 29, 2022 that Infosys and UNLEASH organize Global Innovation Lab 2022 to advance youth-led solutions in alignment with UN Sustainable Development Goals.
+Infosys Limited [NYSE: INFY] closed the trading session at $19.75 on 12/05/22.
+The day’s price range saw the stock hit a low of $19.59, while the highest price level was $20.15.
+The company report on December 5, 2022 that Infosys Expands Footprint in Nordics by Establishing a new Proximity Center in Gothenburg, Sweden.

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.